codexfelis/oratio/src/content/docs/what-is/github.md

 All code on GitHub _should_ have an associated license file, but in many smaller projects it may be missing.
-In this case you technically can't use the code for anything, but you might be able to reach out to the maintainer, [as suggested here](https://choosealicense.com/no-permission/).
+In this case you technically don't have permission to use the code for anything, but you might be able to reach out to the maintainer, [as suggested here](https://choosealicense.com/no-permission/).

 ### Using issues for feedback